Flood advantages, disadvantages, types, causes & risks

-The floodplains are relatively flat lands adjacent to the body of water such as the river or the stream which become flooded (inundated with the water) when the channel capacity is exceeded, and the floodplain surrounding the river is used as agricultural land.
+The floodplains are relatively flat lands adjacent to a body of water such as a river or a stream that becomes flooded (inundated with the water) when the channel capacity is exceeded, and the floodplain surrounding the river is used as agricultural land.

 The floodplains are dynamic natural systems, natural processes of periodic flooding, accompanied by erosion and deposition, They bring changes to the topography, the soils, the vegetation, and the physical features within these areas over time.

-The floodplains provide a wide range of benefits to the ecosystem and community that includes, flood storage and erosion control provide a broad area with streams and rivers to spread out and accommodate temporary storage of the floodwater, reducing the flood peaks and the erosion potential.
+The floodplains provide a wide range of benefits to the ecosystem and community, flood storage and erosion control provide a broad area with streams and rivers to spread out and accommodate temporary storage of the floodwater, reducing the flood peaks and the erosion potential.

-The flood offers groundwater recharge, It provides the habitat with a variety of fish and wildlife including rare and endangered species, It offers biological productivity, They provide fertile soils with a high rate of plant growth and diversity, richer agricultural harvests, and healthier forests.
+The flood offers groundwater recharge, It provides the habitat with a variety of fish and wildlife including rare and endangered species, It offers biological productivity, It provides fertile soils with a high rate of plant growth and diversity, richer agricultural harvests, and healthier forests.

 Disadvantages of the Flood